PerfectlySoft/PerfectDocs/guide/webSockets.md

 Close the session using `WebSocket.close()`.

-The example `EchoHandler` consists of the following.
+The example `EchoHandler` consists of the following:

 ``` swift
 class EchoHandler: WebSocketSessionHandler {